 Liner

-A spatial canvas for organizing music
+A canvas-based workspace for music

 Ownership